Becoming a Dogs On Call Team

 Requirements for Dogs On Call (DOC) Teams:

 Volunteers interested in joining Dogs on Call with their dogs must complete all requirements and comply with the VCU Medical Center DOC policies and procedures.
 To become a Dogs On Call team, individuals must satisfy dog requirements, human requirements, and team observations.
+You must also be 18 years or older to participate.

 All Dogs On Call dogs must be registered through either